 Netflix’s image offerings are based on consumer viewing habits (i.e. the genre type or previous viewing behaviour including the stars).
-This means that if you continuously like shows or films that involve a particular actor or actress, for example, Netflix will ensure that your preferred protagonist appears as the homepage image.
+This means that if you continuously enjoy shows or films that involve a particular actor or actress, for example, Netflix will ensure that your preferred protagonist appears as the homepage image.
 This encourages you to click and helps Netflix's algorithm to learn.

 Here is an example of how Netflix uses consumer data to intelligently automate the perfect image:

 Netflix will always try to get to know you that little bit better.
-And because of their passion for personalisation and innovation, Netflix’s Intelligent Automation is perfect for creating consistent and advanced leaps that will not only influence consumer behaviour, but the way that we watch TV shows and films forever.
+And because of their passion for personalisation and innovation, Netflix’s Intelligent Automation is perfect for creating consistent and advanced leaps that will not only influence consumer behaviour but the way that we watch TV shows and films forever.

-Spotify is one of the largest music streaming platforms in the world and it has has had huge impacts on the music industry.
+Spotify is one of the largest music streaming platforms in the world and it has had huge impacts on the music industry.
 It’s really no surprise that they also fully employ and embrace Intelligent Automation.